petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/connecting-to-ldap.md

 You can configure an LDAP server at the system level or instance level.
 If you are on LXC-SM or self-hosted, you can choose the [configuration scope](https://learn.liferay.com/w/dxp/system-administration/configuring-liferay/understanding-configuration-scope) based on your needs.
 Note, when configuring at the system scope, you must specify each instance ID.
 If you're on LXC, you must configure LDAP at the instance scope.
 See [Connecting to an LDAP Directory](https://learn.liferay.com/w/dxp/users-and-permissions/connecting-to-a-user-directory/connecting-to-an-ldap-directory).

-Delectable Bonsai must import user data from a company they just acquired.
+Clarity Vision Solutions must import user data from a company they just acquired.

 ## Start and Populate an LDAP Directory